Olament/DeepMushroom/README.md

 ### MushroomExpert.com
 Since the images from MushroomExpert were identified by fungal biologist, we use their images as our test set to evaluate the performance of our model.

+## Model
+Since we are in the very early stage of the experiment.
+We build the model with fast.ai library.
+The model with gradually switch to pure pytorch code as we fine-tuning our model.